PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

   pgwipeout, as well as CrystalGamma
 * Special note should be taken of the reverse engineering and development work of the EBC driver: Samuel Holland (smaeul), Ralimtek
+* Early installation guides from Dorian and Martyn imensly helped to get people running Linux!
 * talkpadk provided us with a nice, curated, repo of the upstream u-boot (https://github.com/talpadk/u-boot-pinenote), upon which the currently-used u-boot version is built upon (https://github.com/talpadk/u-boot-pinenote).
 * Eugen Răhăian created the first, initial version of the Debian image using *debos* (https://salsa.debian.org/eugenrh/pinenote-debian-recipes).
   This version was then extended to include the GNOME interface by Maximilian Weigand (https://github.com/PNDeb/pinenote-debian-image).
+* Eugen Răhăian also did a lot of (destructive) testing of the screen components with regard to UV exposure.
+*
 * MichiMolle created a beautiful GNOME and GTK theme for the Pinenote (https://github.com/MichiMolle/PNEink)
 * Cover designs by Funeral (https://wiki.pine64.org/wiki/PineNote_Press)